 Duo Single Sign-On is our cloud-hosted SSO product which layers Duo's strong authentication and flexible policy engine on top of Slack logins using the Security Assertion Markup Language (SAML) 2.0 authentication standard.
 Duo Single Sign-On acts as an identity provider (IdP), authenticating your users using existing on-premises Active Directory (AD) or any SAML 2.0 IdP and prompting for two-factor authentication and performs endpoint assessment and verification before permitting access to Slack.

 Duo Single Sign-On is available in Duo Beyond, Duo Access, and Duo MFA plans, which also include the ability to define policies that enforce unique controls for each individual SSO application.
 For example, you can require that Salesforce users complete two-factor authentication at every login, but only once every seven days when accessing Slack.
 Duo checks the user, device, and network against an application's policy before allowing access to the application.

 Log on to the Duo Admin Panel and navigate to Applications.

 Click Protect an Application and locate the entry for Slack with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
 Click Protect to the far-right to start configuring Slack.
 See Protecting Applications for more information about protecting applications in Duo and additional application options.
 You'll need the information on the Slack page under Metadata later.

-The Domain name is the subdomain used when logging into your company's Slack site.
-For example, if your Slack login URL is https://example.slack.com, enter example.
+The Slack subdomain is the unique subdomain used when logging into your company's Slack site.
+For example, if your Slack login URL is https://example.slack.com, enter example as the subdomain.